Skip to main content

 From January 1, 2021, the internal 183-day rule in the SINK Act no longer applies.

-For hiring labour, three parties are required.
+For hiring labor, three parties are required.
 The employee, the formal employer who pays the salary and the client, as we call the financial employer.

 If the work is carried out for your own employer, letting according to the rental rule is not relevant and the 183-day rule with tax exemption becomes useful.
 But if the work is performed for a client, the employee becomes taxable in Sweden.
-To be able to analyse the tax liability it is therefore important to know for whom the work is performed.
+To analyze the tax liability, it is therefore important to know for whom the work is performed.
 Who is the actual client, the formal employer or someone else?

 Who is an economic employer?